A portable accelerated data query and LLM-inference engine, written in Rust, for data-grounded AI apps and agents.

 Step 4.
 Start the Spice SQL REPL:

-The SQL REPL inferface will be shown:
+The SQL REPL interface will be shown:

 Enter show tables; to display the available tables for query: